Please also check out our Guide to Summer Camp at CWR!

 How many campers are there each week and what is the staff to camper ratio?
 There are 190 campers present each week of camp, and the staff to camper ratio is 1:5.

 How do I register for summer camp?
 We have created a guide to walk you through the registration process.
-Download the 2017 Sumer Registration Guide to see what you can expect when registration opens at 10am on January 30th!
+Download the 2019 Summer Registration Guide to get an idea of what you can expect when registration opens at 1pm on January 28th!

 Which school grade is used for summer sessions?
 The summer sessions are based on the grade to be entered in the fall.
 During the registration process you will be asked to enter the camper’s current grade and the system will automatically list the available sessions.